 Windows 11 comes with Remote Desktop Connection (RDC) disabled by default.
 You can easily enable it from Windows Settings or using Registry, Group Policy or even remotely if you’re an advanced user.

 Remote Desktop Connection tool lets users connect to a Windows 11 PC remotely from another computer using Remote Desktop Protocol.
 This tool lets you do everything that you can do on while sitting on the physical PC.
-The tool comes pre-installed in Windows 11 but is disabled by default.
+The tool is pre-installed in Windows 11, but is disabled by default.

 If you are on the same network and you have enabled RDC, you can easily access your PC from any other computer by running mstsc (Microsoft Terminal Services Console) and giving the name or IP address of your computer.
 The default port used for RDC is 3389.